Music Lessons Now or Later?

 Should I start music lessons now... or later?

 There is significant research indicating that there is a “window of opportunity” (birth to age nine) where children can develop a high musical aptitude.
-During this time, the brain and mechanisms associated with processing and understanding music are in the prime stages of development, making it of
+During this time, the brain and mechanisms associated with processing and understanding music are in the prime stages of development, making it ofutmost importance to expose children in this age range to music lessons.

 Don't miss out on the learning window

-, but why should I be thinking about that
+, but why should I be thinking about thatNOW?

-He's too young to be worrying about
+He's too young to be worrying aboutthat.

-You definitely benefit from music learning RIGHT NOW and here is the reason why...
+"You definitely benefit from music learning RIGHT NOW and here is the reason why...

 Encourage your children to love music

 Want to encourage your children to love and appreciate music?
 Well, worry no more!
-We've got you covered.
+We've got you covered.These tips will help you explore and encourage a love for music

 with your kids, starting right from infancy.